jopemachine-arvis/arvis/documents/action-description.md

 You can also put `actions` in some `action`.

-In case of the `action` is async action, next actions are executed after the async action is ended.
+In case of the `action` is *async action*, next actions are executed after the *async action* is ended.

 For example, If you put some action in `script` action, the action is triggered when the script execution ends.